The Soldier's Details

 Throughout his life John continued his close relationship with Fairbridge and Old Fairbridgians Assoc.

-John must have been working in the region of Gnowangerup before enlisting.
+John was working in the region of Gnowangerup before enlisting.

 ‘Kobe, Japan. c.
 August 1945.
 Wakinohama Prisoner of War (POW) camp after it had been liberated.
 A number of allied flags are flying, including a United States flag closest to view.
 Members of a United States unit who presumably liberated the camp are left and right and a sandbagged entrance is just outside the building.
 Many Australians were held here, including members of 2/4th Machine Gun Battalion.
 (Donor J. Lane)’ from AWM.